Today, we will explain how to say “I don’t know” in Korean.

 On your marks, get set, go!

-There are two verbs we’re going to compare today.
-They are opposites: One is quite knowledgeable, and one is a bit ignorant.
+Before we head on to the different ways to say “I don’t know” in Korean, let’s first learn about the verbs that we’ll be using.
+There are two verbs that we’re going to compare today.
+They are opposites: One is quite knowledgeable, and one is ignorant.

-Although we always like to look on the bright side, we’re going to mostly be focusing on 모르다 (moreuda).
+Although we always like to look on the bright side, we’re mainly focusing on 모르다 (moreuda).
 However, it’s always good to know about the existence of 모르다 (moreuda)’s smarty-pants counterpart!

 Let’s get better acquainted with 모르다 (moreuda).